ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 # EULA

-BEFORE USING, Please read EULA.md
+BEFORE USING, Please see and read
+# File Structure
+docs/EULA.md

 # Impact Client Changelog!